kav-ya/geoFire/README.md

 ###getLocById(id, callback)

 Gets the location of the data point with the specified Id; the data point must have been inserted using `insertById`.
-`getLocById` does not return anything; it calls the callback function with the location as a [latitude, longitude] array on success/null on failure.
+`getLocById` does not return anything; the location passed to the callback function as a [latitude, longitude] array on success/ Null on failure.

     geo.getLocById(car2.id, function(latLon) { console.log("Lat, Lon = ", latLon[0], latLon[1]); });

-###updateLocById(latLon, id)
+###updateLocById(latLon, id, [onComplete])

 Updates the location of the data point with the specified Id; the data point must have been inserted using `insertById`.
-`updateLocById` does not return anything on success; on failure, an error message is printed to console.
+`updateLocById` does not return anything.
+The optional callback function, if provided, is called with null on success/ Error on failure.

+    // No callback.
     geo.updateLocById([36.01234, -121.51369], car2.id);

+    // With a callback function.
+    geo.updateLocById([36.01234, -121.51369], car2.id, function(error) { if (!error) console.log("Update done!"); });

 Performing localized searches:
 -----------------------------
-###searchAroundLoc(latLon, distance, callback)
+###searchAroundLoc(latLon, radius, callback)

-Finds all data points that are within the specified distance from the source point.
-The source point is passed as a [latitude, longitude] array and the distance is in kilometers. `searchAroundLoc` does not return anything; it passes an array of the matching data points, **sorted by distance**, to the callback function.
+Finds all data points within the specified radius, in kilometers, from the source point, specified as a [latitude, longitude] array.
-Each data point in the array is represented as a [latitude, longitude] array.
+`searchAroundLoc` does not return anything; the matching data points are passed to the callback function as an array in **distance sorted order**.

     geo.searchAroundLoc([37.771393, -122.447104], 5,
                         function(array) {
                             for (var i = 0; i < array.length; i++)
-                                console.log("latLon of a found point = ", array[i]);
+                                console.log("A found point = ", array[i]);
                         });

-###searchAroundId(id, distance, callback)
+###searchAroundId(id, radius, callback)

-Finds all data points that are within the specified distance from the source point.
-The source point is specified by its Id, hence it must have been inserted using
+Finds all data points within the specified radius, in kilometers, from the source point, specified by Id.
+The source point must have been inserted using `insertById`.
-`insertById`.
-The distance is in kilometers. `searchAroundId` does not return anything; it passes an array of the matching data points, **sorted by distance**, to the callback function.
+`searchAroundId` does not return anything; the matching data points are passed to the callback function as an array in **distance sorted order**.
-Each data point in the array is represented as a [latitude, longitude] array.

     geo.searchAroundId(car2.id, 5,
                        function(array) {
                         for (var i = 0; i < array.length; i++)
-                            console.log("latLon of a found point = ", array[i]);
+                            console.log("A found point = ", array[i]);
                        });

-**NOTE: You can convert between miles and kilometers with [miles2km](#miles2kmmiles) and [km2miles(#km2mileskilometers)**
+**NOTE: You can convert between miles and kilometers with [miles2km](#miles2kmmiles) and [km2miles](#km2mileskilometers)**

 Location/Geohash conversion:
 ---------------------------